How to Add Barcodes and GTINs to Shopify Products in Bulk

 - No batch tracking or audit summary

-- Automated lookup runs across the full batch
+- Automated lookup runs across the full import batch

 - Minutes for hundreds of products